qrqiuren/site-myhdl-dev/ideas/index.md

     - myhdl.org
 abstract:
     The place to develop new
-    ideas and proposal, and to
+    ideas and proposals, and to
     keep them alive.
 ---